Rgnwld/AstroRankingManager/readme.md

 # Astro Ranking Manager (ARM)

-### This ranking is still in early development and doesnt have any kind of security
+## This ranking is still in early development

 This is only for study and early tests in Astro development.
 Please dont use it in production.

-- NOTE: Working with ["JWT"](https://jwt.io/) system

 ### 🚧 Requirements to start: